 Energy drinks are caffeinated beverages that work towards boosting endurance and performance.
 These soft drinks have very high levels of caffeine.
 Many teens don’t know what happens if they drink energy drinks every day.
 Adults should consume no more than 400mg of caffeine daily.
 Energy drinks vary in caffeine levels, ranging from Red Bull at 80mg to 5-hour Energy at 200mg.

 The primary ingredient in energy drinks that provides the caffeine fix is called Guarana.
 This plant contains high levels of caffeine and works to stimulate the nervous system, muscles, and heart.
-However, the largest side effect noted with Guarana is anxiety.
+Can energy drinks cause Anxiety?
+The largest side effect noted with Guarana is anxiety.
 The journal Depression and Anxiety composed a study to understand the links between energy drink consumption and mental health effects of energy drinks on teens.

 Being drinking is a millennial problem nowadays, a large concern is when teens start to discover that energy drinks can be paired with alcohol.
 Johns Hopkins found that 27% of college students mix energy drinks and alcohol at least once a month.
 Each element is bad for the mind and body separately but this mix is extremely dangerous and can create heart arrhythmias and long-term mental health effects of energy drinks on teens.

-In the moment it may seem like the only solution is to drink a 5 Hour Energy and pull an all-nighter, but there are other ways to gain energy.
+At the moment it may seem like the only solution is to drink 5 Hour Energy and pull an all-nighter, but there are other ways to gain energy.
 Try even eating a few squares of dark chocolate, a cup of tea, or taking a 15-minute power nap.
 All of these will boost your energy without providing the long-term mental health risks that come with energy drinks.